How to Be Happy as a Stay-at-Home Mom (Going Deep.)

 2. Create a Routine for Yourself

-Another problem that stay-at-home moms face is boredom.
-Of course, they are busy and have a lot of responsibilities.
+Of course, you’re busy and have a lot of responsibilities.
 But it’s easy to mismanage your time and not get a lot done during the day.
 It’s hard to be disciplined when no one is watching over you.
 It becomes all too easy to wake up, sit around, look at stuff on your phone, and put off what needs to be done.

 The solution?
 Give yourself some much-needed structure.